Land Business Update | Week Commencing 9 June 2025

 The restriction that heat pumps could not be installed within one metre of a neighbour’s property has been removed, although the pumps will still have to be below a certain volume level.
 There are also changes on the size and number of heat pumps households can install.
 The changes are part of the government’s Warm Homes Plan to lower household bills and cut emissions.
 Nesta also report that the government could consult on moving levies from electricity and putting them onto gas or use general taxation, in order to reduce the relative cost of electricity and support the national move towards electrification.

-One of the costs of dumping net zero – over £1bn extra energy costs for tax payers (United Kingdom)
+One of the costs of dumping net zero – over £1bn extra energy costs for tax payers (UK) A flag with a cross with Great Britain in the background

 Linked to the Warm Homes Plan, this interesting analysis by the Energy and Climate Intelligence Unit (ECIU) throws some light on the effect of scrapping net zero policies, which is what some political parties are proposing.
 The analysis estimates the cost to taxpayers – and mainly the poorest ones, living in the least energy efficient houses – of scaling back spending on upgrading insulation in houses under the Warm Homes Plan.
 If spending is cut so that only 300,000 houses are improved instead of the 5m homes’ manifesto commitment, which was a rumour of what may happen at the spending review, the 4.7 million households may miss out on upgrades that would have saved them an average of around £300 per year.
 Multiplied up, and assuming energy prices remain at current levels, this is a potential saving of £1.4 billion a year in lower energy bills that taxpayers will have to pay.
 NB The Financial Times has reported that the funding for the Warm Homes Plan will not be reduced and will remain at £6.6bn over the term of this parliament.